maggikpunkt/Jelly-Stream/readme.md

   --kBitPerChannel=<int>                                                 The Bitrate per audio channel in kBit/s (default: 64)
   --loglevel=(quiet|panic|fatal|error|warning|info|verbose|debug|trace)  Sets the FFmpeg loglevel.
 Refer to the FFmpeg documentation (default: warning)
   --stats, --nostats                                                     Sets the FFmpeg 'stats' or 'nostats' flag (default: stats)
+  --copyLastModified, --newLastModified                                  Sets the last modified attribute of the new file based on the original file (default: true)
+  --keepAllAudioStreamTitles, --cleanAudioStreamTitles                   Removes the title of audio streams if the title seems wrong.
+(See section 'Cleaning' below) (default: true)
+  --keepAllSubtitleStreamTitles, --cleanSubtitleStreamTitles             Removes the title of subtitle streams if the title seems wrong.
+(See section 'Cleaning' below) (default: true)
+  --guessSubtitleDispositions                                            Tries to guess subtitle dispositions for hearing_impaired or forced from the stream title (default: false)
+  --dryRun                                                               Do not actually call ffmpeg but show output (default: false)
   --ffmpeg=<text>                                                        Path to the FFmpeg executable (default: ffmpeg) --ffprobe=<text>                                                       Path to the FFprobe executable (default: ffprobe) -h, --help                                                             Show this message and exit